magento/devdocs/guides/v2.0/cloud/project/project-conf-files_services-elastic.md

 {% endcollapsible %}

-### Step 4: Update the Magento application to use Elasticsearch
+### Step 4: Get Elasticsearch connection information {#cloud-es-config-mg}
+This section discusses how to get connection information for Elasticsearch so you can configure the Magento application to use it as your search engine.

-{% collapsible To update the Magento application to use Elasticsearch: %}
+{% collapsible To get Elasticsearch connection information: %}

 1. Open an SSH tunnel to your integration environment.